matrix-org/matrix-spec-proposals/proposals/4095-bundled-url-previews.md

 leak the user's IP address to all links they receive, so it is not an acceptable solution.

+The original design notes for URL previews from 2016 also has a list of options that were considered at the time: <https://github.com/matrix-org/matrix-spec/blob/main/attic/drafts/url_previews.md>.
+Option 2 is what was implemented then, and this proposal adds option 4.
+The combination of options 2 and 4 is also mentioned as the probably best solution in that document.

+The document also mentions the possibility of an AS or HS scanning messages and injecting preview data, but that naturally won't function with encryption at all, and is therefore not an alternative.

+The fifth option mentioned in the document, a centralized previewing service which is configured per-room, could technically work, but would likely be worse than HS-generated previews in practice: users wouldn't know to configure a different previewing service, so clients would probably have to automatically pick one.

 ## Unstable prefix
 Until this MSC is accepted, implementations should apply the following renames: